ComScore

 Paul Bruinooge/Getty Images

-Come into the salon with a crystal-clear idea or better yet—a visual (or three)—of the color and tone you’re hoping to achieve rather than a vague description.
+• Come into the salon with a crystal-clear idea or, better yet, a few visuals of the color and tone you’re hoping to achieve rather than a vague description.
 Your idea of "ashy" or "honey" blonde could be vastly different from your stylist’s and things can easily get lost in translation; a photo leaves little room for misinterpretation.

 A final note: "Blonde hair requires more maintenance than brown, so make sure to ask how often you’re going to have to come in for touch-ups before you commit," says Oropeza.
 (Translation: Going and staying blonde will require some budgeting.)